-I’ve noticed that a lot of people are interested in finding out how to effectively fish micro jigs (especially Trout Magnets).
+I’ve noticed that a lot of people are interested in finding out how to effectively fish micro jigs (especially the Trout Magnet).
 If presented correctly, these increasingly popular lures can work very well for trout, steelhead, crappie and other species.

 The most effective aspect of the Trout Magnet is the presentation used when fishing it, namely a micro-jig presented horizontally under a float.